 What has been the best moment as a couple so far?

 We have recently become parents to a beautiful son.
-I would say the entire process of pregnancy – those nine months – have been amazing for us.
+I would say the entire process of pregnancy – those nine months – has been amazing for us.
 The newness of this situation, being together at such a time, planning for the baby’s arrival, it was undoubtedly the best time of our lives as a couple.

 Related reading: Our Marriage Survived a Kid